 cold are information.
 Though are they information

 thermostat?
 Indeed does that matter?
-Or is it the case that the actions that are carried out on the heat or cold (by the thermostat) constitute information?
+Or is it the case that the actions which are carried out on the heat or cold (by the thermostat) constitute information?
 Or, perhaps more likely, is it the physical nature (its mechanical and physical innards) of a thermostat that constitutes its information?
 To slightly change the subject for a second.

 Searle has a problem with the overuse of the word “computation”.